adaptris/interlok-docs-legacy/pages/advanced/advanced-failover.md

 - lax.command.line.args=bootstrap.properties

+If you are using Direct TCP failover mode as discussed above then you have the option of setting the failover peers in either the bootstrap.properties (shown below) or as system properties.

+If you choose system properties, then the following will need to be added to you start script/lax file;

+-  -Dfailover.tcp.port=<chosen port>
+-  -Dfailover.tcp.peers=<peer1-host>:<peer1-port>;<peer2-host>:<peer2-port>

+See the discussion below for a more detailed explaination of both properties.

 ### Bootstrap Properties ###

-The failover component requires two additional settings and a further three optional settings;
+The failover component, when running in Multicast mode requires two additional settings and a further three optional settings;

 The required settings are the multicast group and port;
 - failover.multicast.group